“To the chiefe Musiciana psalme of David”

 The ISM Fellows

-The Yale Institute of Sacred Music inaugurated its residential fellows program in 2010.
 The Institute selects a group of fellows from around the world to join its community of scholars and practitioners for one-year terms.
 Scholars, religious leaders, and artists whose work is in or is moving to the fields of sacred music, liturgical/ritual studies, or religion and the arts are invited to apply.
 Scholars in the humanities or the social or natural sciences, whose work is directly related to these areas, are also encouraged to apply.
-Fellows have the opportunity to pursue their scholarly or artistic projects within a vibrant, interdisciplinary community.
-They are chosen for the quality and significance of their work.
+Fellows are chosen for the quality and significance of their work, and have the opportunity to pursue their scholarly or artistic projects within a vibrant, interdisciplinary community.
 The Institute maintains a commitment to living religious communities and seeks diversity of every kind, including race, gender, and religion.

-The annual application deadline is November 1.
-More information about the ISM Fellows is available online at http://ism.yale.edu/fellowships or by calling the ISM Fellows coordinator at 203.432.3187.
+Complete information about both of the ISM Fellows programs is available online at http://ism.yale.edu/ism-fellows or by calling the ISM office at 203.432.5180.